oconnor663/jacko.io/posts/snooze.md

 [order]: https://without.boats/blog/futures-unordered/

-When a future is ready to make progress, but you aren't polling it, I call that "snoozing".[^three_parts][^starvation] Snoozing is to blame for a lot of hangs and deadlocks in async Rust, including the ["Futurelock"][futurelock] case study from the folks at Oxide.
-In this post I'm going to argue that snoozing is _always_ a bug, and that the async patterns that expose us to it can and should be replaced.[^culprits]
+When a future is ready to make progress, but it's not getting polled, I call that "snoozing".[^three_parts][^starvation] Snoozing is to blame for a lot of hangs and deadlocks in async Rust, including the ["Futurelock"][futurelock] case study from the folks at Oxide.
+I'm going to argue that snoozing is _always_ a bug, and that the async patterns that expose us to it can and should be replaced.

 [^three_parts]: If you aren't familiar with the [`poll`] and [`Waker`]
     machinery that makes async Rust tick, I recommend reading at least part one